 The Crystal Ice House is a 1925 structure located adjacent to the Suwannee Valley Quilt Shoppe and once furnished ice for the Coca Cola Bottling operations.
 Renovations were completed on this wonderful old building March 1, 2010.

 It was previously home to Karen’s Long Arm Machine Quilting and Sally’s Suwannee Valley Cross Stitch, plus a good selection of Antiques and Collectibles.

 Karen has relocated to a cozy room in the Quilt Shoppe closer to all of the action.

-Sally's Suwannee Valley Cross Stitch will hold her free Sit and Stitch events on Thursday as well as her Specialty Classes in the new Quilt Shoppe Classroom.
+Sally's Suwannee Valley Cross Stitch will hold her free Sit and Stitch events on Wednesdays at The Florida Quilt Museum as well as her Specialty Classes in the new Quilt Shoppe Classroom.

 Karen Alberts (a retired ship captain and abalone diver) brings a wide variety of sewing skills, quilting skills and machine quilting experience that will ensure outstanding consultation and service for her customers.
 Karen offers a choice of over two thousand edge to edge patterns.
 Call her on her mobile phone at (850) 672-0433 or if she is not available try the Quilt Shoppe phone at (352) 463-3842 and arrange to stop by the Quilt Shoppe to discuss your project.

 Find Out More by emailing Sally at: email@example.com